 By sourcing reclaimed garden furniture, you are not only doing your bank account a favour, but you are also helping the environment.
 Garden furniture isn’t always made with the environment in mind; by giving new life to somebody’s old garden furniture, you are giving your garden a unique and sustainable edge.

 Decluttering is absolutely crucial for making the most of your garden.
 If you have debris such as tarpaulins, roofing equipment, gardening pots, old furniture or no-longer-functional sports equipment, it brings the vibe of your garden down, as well as reducing the free space available.
+Note that sometimes, it’s worth an affordable investment in making this task easier for yourself, like having a tree service completely remove a dead or rotting tree so you don’t have to keep clearing up around it.
 By decluttering and committing to keep your garden tidy, you are making a totally cost-free move to improve the way your garden looks and feels.

 Improving your garden sounds like an expensive job, but with these frugal gardening tips, you will be well on your way to having a more beautiful garden with little money spent.
 Do you love your garden and want to spend more time in it?
 Follow this guide to make significant improvements!